 The following are typical events held not only for the enjoyment of students, families, and staff, but also to promote collegiality across the KHA community.
 Typically, student/family events are sponsored by the KHA PTO.
-Some or all of these events will be held each school year:
+Examples of possible events are listed below: